paraggoyal28/LL1Parser/README.md

 # LL1Parser

-Leveraged advanced algorithms and data structures to create an efficient parsing tool capable of handling complex grammatical structures.
+Architectured and implemented the LL(1) parser from scratch, adhering to the principles of formal language theory and compiler design.
+Developed parsing algorithms capable of efficiently recognizing and parsing context-free grammars, ensuring accurate syntactic analysis of input languages.
+Implemented data structures such as parsing tables, parse trees, and symbol tables to facilitate parsing and semantic analysis processes.